Horse Care – Where Do I Start?!

 - Your Time – Time is one of the most precious things you can give when owning a horse or pony.
 The interaction you have with your horse will ensure the bond and understanding needed to have maximum enjoyment from your partnership.

-Whether on a budget or not horse care is not for the faint hearted, it is also a twice daily committment, in any weather, unless you are lucky enough to be able to afford full livery help.
+Whether on a budget or not horse care is not for the faint hearted, it is also a twice daily commitment, in any weather, unless you are lucky enough to be able to afford full livery help.

 You might question why I have started out on perhaps, you could say, this negative way of thinking about owning a horse or pony, when I have spent my life with horses.
-I have looked after many rescue horses and I want to make it so clear to people that they realise the extent of the committment that they are about to make when purchasing or loaning a horse for the first time.
+I have looked after many rescue horses and I want to make it so clear to people that they realise the extent of the commitment that they are about to make when purchasing or loaning a horse for the first time.
 I am certain that the majority of people make this decision with all the best intentions, after all what is it that we get from our equine friends?

 - A Bond like no other